Breast Cancer Clinical Trial

 The HARMONY trial is an interventional trial enrolling metastatic breast cancer (MBC).
 Current treatment of breast cancer uses clinical subtype information (e.g hormone receptor-postive (HR+)) to help guide treatment options.
 Breast cancer can also be characterized by molecular subtype, but it is not known if this information is helpful in determining treatment when breast cancer has become metastatic.
 HARMONY will give the treating physician of each participant the molecular subtype of the tumor based on PAM50 testing.
 The usefulness of this information will be determined through physician survey.
 Finding out the molecular subtype of each tumor also allows the investigators to determine if the molecular subtype is different from what is expected based on the clinical subtype.
 This study will help determine how new types of information about tumors can help choose treatments for MBC

-Subjects will be consented to the trial and archival tissue from primary tumor will be obtained.
+Subjects will be consented to the trial and archival tissue from the primary tumor will be obtained.
 Stored tissue from metastatic sites will also be obtained.
-The physician will be asked what the preferred medications for next two lines of treatment.
-PAM50 testing to determine molecular subtype will be determined on primary and metastatic tissue.
+The physician will be asked what the preferred medications are for the next two lines of treatment.
+PAM50 testing to determine molecular subtypes will be determined on primary and metastatic tissue.
 The molecular subtype results of the primary tissue will be returned to the physician, and the physician will again be asked the preferred medications for the next two lines of treatment.
 The number of times these medications change between the first and second surveys will be determined.

-Subjects active participation will only last as long as the consent process.
+Subjects' active participation will only last as long as the consent process.

 Women or men at least 18 years of age

 Pathologically documented diagnosis of measurable or evaluable metastatic breast cancer with known ER, PR, and HER2 status determined by the local laboratory on the primary tumor.